 Up to this point, no approximations have been made.
-For the small-drive amplitudes considered in \secref{Sec:linear_vs_qubit}, however, we can assume that only one of the driving frequencies is relevant, and discard the fast-rotating terms.
-Namely, we select only those frequencies around which $\Delta_{\bar m} = \Delta - {\bar m} \Omega \simeq 0$, finally obtaining \eqref{Eq:effective_hamiltonian}.
+For the small-drive amplitudes considered in Fig.~3 of the main text, however, we can assume that only one of the driving frequencies is relevant, and discard the fast-rotating terms.
+Namely, we select only those frequencies around which $\Delta_{\bar m} = \Delta - {\bar m} \Omega \simeq 0$, finally obtaining Eq.~(3) of the main text.

-In Fig.~\ref{fig:Bessel_vs_Floquet} we benchmark the validity of the effective Hamiltonian given by \eqref{Eq:effective_hamiltonian} for the $N=32$ device in the Duffing regime at intermediate input power.
-All the physical parameters have been chosen as in Fig.~\ref{fig:Duffing} (d).
+In Fig.~\ref{fig:Bessel_vs_Floquet} we benchmark the validity of the effective Hamiltonian given by Eq.~(2) of the main text for the $N=32$ device in the Duffing regime at intermediate input power.
+All the physical parameters have been chosen as in Fig.~6~(d) of the main text.
 We compare the photon number $n$ computed with the Floquet steady state [Fig.~\ref{fig:Bessel_vs_Floquet} (a)] and with the effective model [Fig.~\ref{fig:Bessel_vs_Floquet} (b)] showing that the two approaches exhibit a good agreement.
 While the approximation is remarkably predictive in determining the photon number, this is not the case for the coherence $\langle\hat{a}\rangle$.
 In Figs.~\ref{fig:Bessel_vs_Floquet} (c-d) we compute the Wigner functions obtained from the full quantum simulation of the Floquet steady state and that obtained according to the effective model.
 While the effective model nicely reproduces the radial distribution of the Wigner function (and thus the photon number), it completely misses the phase, which remains accessible only within the full Floquet-Lindbald treatment described in Appendix \ref{subsubsec:average_Floquet}.
 In both Figs.~\ref{fig:Bessel_vs_Floquet} (c) and (d) we report the contour of the effective Wigner function, showing that $W(\alpha)$ of the full quantum model contains the effective Wigner function, but the phase coherence is reduced with respect to the effective model.
 We argue that these dephasing-like effects are due to higher-order processes not accounted for in the effective model, emerging from the combination of Hamiltonian and dissipative terms, and treating them would require higher-order time-dependent perturbation theories such as the Floquet-Magnus expansion.